openoms/bitcoin-tutorials/electrs/README.md

 ## Further help:

-The script is a collection of commands.
-The whole setup has multiple components and dependencies which can change when updated or modified by the maintainers.
+The setup has multiple components and dependencies which can change when updated or modified by the maintainers.

 Based on:
 * https://github.com/romanz/electrs/blob/master/doc/usage.md